 In a way, the Fourth Commandment is the First Commandment, because it is the first commandment of the Second Table (commandments four through ten).
 Paul writes, "This is the first commandment with a promise, 'that it may go well with you and that you may live long in the land'" (Eph.
 6:2-3).
 And so to children I would say:

 Your parents honor and obey;

 The most important thing to do;

-You children safe and sound will be!
+Then safe and sound you'll always be!

 God keeps His promise faithfully.

 And to parents: